masood1/story-app/README.md

 ### Build Project
 1. Run `npm run build` or `yarn build`
-2. Static contents will be generated in `build' folder
+2. Static contents will be generated in `build` folder